Try Grounded AI

 fiInterpreting Results

 The InsightReport is the full output of a single test.
-Here's how to read each section.
+Here is how to read each section.

 The GR score